M2Team/NanaBox/Documents/ConfigurationReference.md

 Note: Only the Trusted Platform Module (TPM) 2.0 is supported.

-Note: You need Windows Server 2022 or later Host OS.
-(Tested under Windows 11 Version 24H2.)
+Note: You need Windows 11 Version 24H2 or later Host OS.
+(Although Windows Server 2022 had introduced the related Host Compute System API interfaces, but it seems doesn't be implemented.)

 ### GuestStateFile